MilosB-Analytics/Aurelius-Commerce-Group-ACG-EDA-Customer-Experience/README.md

 5. Adding data groups - example if we want to know which customers in DB are legal adults, we will create a column and categorize customers accordingly
 6. Removing columns which will not be used

-The code on how we achieved the steps above along with complete comments explaining each step can be found in the  [Data Cleaning & Prepping file ](https://github.com/MilosB-Analytics/Aurelius-Commerce-Group-ACG-EDA-Customer-Experience/blob/main/Data%20Cleaning%20%26%20Prepping.sql) in this project.
+The code on how we achieved the steps above along with complete comments explaining each step can be found in the  [Data Cleaning & Prepping file.](https://github.com/MilosB-Analytics/Aurelius-Commerce-Group-ACG-EDA-Customer-Experience/blob/main/Data%20Cleaning%20%26%20Prepping.sql) in this project.